Embracing Mindfulness: Techniques for Stress Relief and Wellbeing

 Use all your senses to fully experience your immediate environment.
 For example, you can practise mindfulness during your meal.
 Eat slowly and use your sensors in your mouth to taste each bite of food.
 What is the texture?
 What is the aroma like?
 Is it cold or warm?
 What does it remind you of?
 These enhanced sensory engagement allow you to be more present and enjoy the moments more fully.

-Seeking Professional Support for Depression
+Seeking Professional Support

 While mindfulness can be a powerful self-help tool, there are times when professional support can make a significant difference.
 As a counsellor and social worker, I can support you with strategies and guidance to help you navigate life’s challenges.